cocos-creator/creator-api-docs-2.x/en/modules/cc.md

   - [`error`](#error) Outputs an error message to the Cocos Creator Console (editor) or Web Console (runtime)....
   - [`warn`](#warn) Outputs a warning message to the Cocos Creator Console (editor) or Web Console (runtime).
   - [`log`](#log) Outputs a message to the Cocos Creator Console (editor) or Web Console (runtime).
+  - [`rotate3DTo`](#rotate3dto) Rotates a Node object to a certain angle by modifying its quternion property.
+  - [`rotate3DBy`](#rotate3dby) Rotates a Node object counter clockwise a number of degrees by modifying its quaternion property.
   - [`Class`](#class) Defines a CCClass using the given specification, please see [Class](/docs/editors_and_tools/creator-chapters/scripting/class.html) for details.
   - [`_isCCClass`](#isccclass) Checks whether the constructor is created by cc.Class
   - [`Enum`](#enum) Define an enum type.